 See and Use Authenticated Pages

 Dashboards, admin panels, staging environments—anything behind a login.
-Inject cookies, localStorage, or headers.
-Navigate, click, fill forms, and screenshot without re-authenticating.
+Inject cookies or localStorage, skip the login flow entirely.

 Cookie Injection